saltstack/salt/HACKING.rst

-    pip install M2Crypto    # Don't install on Debian/Ubuntu (see below) pip install pyzmq PyYAML pycrypto msgpack-python jinja2 psutil pip install -e ./salt       # the path to the salt git clone from above
+    pip install M2Crypto    # Don't install on Debian/Ubuntu (see below) pip install pyzmq PyYAML pycrypto msgpack-python jinja2 psutil pip install -e ./salt   # the path to the salt git clone from above (or . if you're already in that directory)

 .. note:: Installing M2Crypto